MEd Educational Leadership

 You'll undertake formative tasks throughout the course, including maintaining a reflective journal.

-For most classes, assessments will consist of a written assignment (3,000 words) and a piece of reflective writing encouraging you to think about your professional learning and your understanding of yourself as a leader.
+Assessments will take a range of forms, including written assignments and presentations.
+Many include a piece of reflective writing, encouraging you to think about your professional learning and your understanding of yourself as a leader.

 Programme leader